pbl-nl/appl-docchat/README.md

 ## How to use this repo
 !
-This repo is tested on the Windows platform
+This repo is tested on a Windows platform, in a conda virtual environment

 ### Preparation
 1. Clone this repo to a folder of your choice